Lewiston, Maine

-Lewiston (/ˈluːᵻstən/; /fr/) is the second-most populous city in the U.S. state of Maine, with a population of 37,121 according to the 2020 United States census.
+Lewiston (/ˈluːᵻstən/ LOO-is-tən) is the second-most populous city in the U.S. state of Maine, with a population of 37,121, according to the 2020 United States census.
 Located in Androscoggin County, the city lies halfway between Augusta, the state capital, and Portland, the state's largest city.
-Lewiston forms one half of the Lewiston–Auburn metropolitan statistical area, commonly referred to as "L/A" or "L-A."
+Lewiston forms one half of the Lewiston–Auburn, Maine Metropolitan Statistical Area (known as "L/A" or "L-A").
+The city has been recognized for its low cost of living, access to healthcare, and low crime rate.